aallam/aallam.github.io/about.md

 <br/>

-My name is Mouaad Aallam, a Developer and Master's student in Computer Science Engineering from University of Paris 7.
+My name is Mouaad Aallam, a Software Engineer, Oracle Certified [Associate][1] & [Professional][2] Java Programmer, and an enthusiastic Android Developer.

 I enjoy contributing to FOSS and I was working with Debian as a part of Google Summer of Code 2016.